- 2021-2022 Registration Form – English

-Kindergarten continues where our Little Christians classes left off, and grade 1 builds the foundation for a child’s preparation for the Sacraments of Reconciliation and Eucharist the following year.
+Kindergarten class begins to formalize their religious education experience in the classroom and grade 1 builds the foundation for a child’s preparation for the Sacraments of Reconciliation and Eucharist the following year.
 A child’s participation in Sunday Liturgy becomes increasingly important at this age.

 Parents should help children learn basic prayers, develop an appreciation for the Sunday Liturgy, and foster a desire to prepare for and receive Reconciliation and Eucharist in 2nd Grade.